Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

 Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their valuation, risk, profitability, institutional ownership, dividends, earnings and analyst recommendations.
+We will contrast the two companies based on the strength of their valuation, risk, profitability, institutional ownership, analyst recommendations, dividends and earnings.

 Analyst Recommendations

-This is a summary of current ratings for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.

 |Sell Ratings